Abdul-Rahman404/Flutter-one/README.md

 # Flutter-one
-Just the snippet of my code to use it later or if i get stuck somewhere </br>
+Just the snippet of my code to use it later or if i get stuck at some point </br>
 Everything i paste here it my own code which i wrote while my journey of learning Flutter. </br>
-on 49 out of 310.
+on 75 out of 310.